dymodi/dymodi.github.io/Blog/IoT/Industrial-Considerations.md

 ---
-layout: post
+layout: single
-title: IoT Related
+title: "Considerations of an Industrial Mobile Computing System"
+permalink: /blog/IoT/Industrial-Considerations/
+classes: wide
+author_profile: true
+use_math: true
-date: July 31, 2020
+date: 20/7/31
-author: Yi DING
 ---

-# Industrial Considerations
+# Considerations of an Industrial Mobile Computing System

 When we implement a system in the industry, there are some additional considerations, compared to in-lab research design.
 It is important to keep these considerations in mind when we want to transfer academic work into the industry.